glacierA/glacierA/README.md

 ### Hi there 👋

-Second year student at Northeastern University
+Third year student at Northeastern University

 <!--